layoutd/live-by-bula/README.md

 ### 2. Configure the Application

 1. Navigate to your UltiOrganizer site and change the `?view=xx` to `?view=live/index` (e.g. `http://your-site.org/?view=live/index`)
 2. Complete the initial setup form:
    - Set the `UO_URL_PREFIX` to the correct value for your installation (e.g., `/` for root, or `/scores/` for a subdirectory).
+   - Choose the season you want to use with the Live! by BULA interface.
    - Create a secure admin password and make a note of it.
-4. Log in with your new password.
-It's important to note that your site won't work until you add a few more configuration settings.
-5. Configure the application settings:
-   - You MUST set the `LIVE_SEASON_ID` to your current season ID from the UltiOrganizer database.
-Visible in the UltiOrganizer URL as the `season` parameter (example, `WBUCC2024`).
-   - Configure other settings as needed (URLs, section toggles, etc.).
+3. Configure other settings as needed (URLs, section toggles, etc.).
 Each setting has a description of what it does.
-6. Configure visual assets:
+4. Configure visual assets:
    There are several placeholder image assets in `/live/conf/logos/`.
 Don't replace them, you should add similar images to the `/live/conf/logos/` directory and update the `HOME_LOGO_PATH`, `TV_SCREEN_LOGO_PATH` and `SOCIAL_SHARE_LOGO_PATH` in your config to point to your logos in `/live/conf/logos/`.
 Or, point them to an external absolute URL (e.g. `https://your-site.org/images/logo.png`).